schoi1337/bluetooth-risk-scanner/README.md

 Unlike simple scanners, this tool classifies threats based on proximity, vendor reputation, advertising behavior, and CVE history.

+> ⚠️ **This project is actively maintained and evolving.**
+> Features like custom risk scoring, BLE behavior anomaly detection, and advanced reporting are under development.

 ## 🚀 Features

 - Passive BLE scan using `bleak`